Welcome to Year 6

 What we will be learning…

 Please make sure that all school uniform and PE kit is clearly labelled.
-Normally we have PE on a Tuesday and Friday but we advise your children to have kits in school throughout the week as this sometimes changes according to the timetable.
 Please include joggers and a sweatshirt for outdoor PE and a spare pair of socks.
 Roll on deodorant is also permitted (no spray deodorant please!)
 PE is a compulsory part of the curriculum.
 In encouraging the children to take greater responsibility for themselves, and in getting them prepared for secondary school – if your child does not have their PE kit in school when we have sport, they will complete an activity related to their learning in a class in school.
-If this happens 3 times, Mr Cox (our PE Leader), will be contacting parents.
 Please support your child in having their kit ready and in school.
-Thank you for your cooperation on this matter.

 Please let the school and the teacher know if your child has any allergies (that we do not already know about) or needs to take any medication.

 Please remind your child to bring a coat every day in the winter months.

 Please click on the useful links below for extra information about Year 6: